mikepfrank/Rlang-compiler/README.md

                 (defmain hello
                     (println hi))   )))

-This produces the following output in PAL (Pendulum Assembly Language):
+This produces the following output in PAL (Pendulum Assembly Language).
+(Which clearly needs to be more optimized.)

     _PRESKIP97:     BRA _POSTSKIP98
     HI:             DATA 1819043144